Home/Advice/Travelling with your dog

 Got a question about travelling with your dog?
 Ask below.
 No forms, no faff.

-The Animal Health Certificate (AHC)
+The Animal Health Certificate.

 The biggest post-Brexit change for dog owners is the Animal Health Certificate.
 Unless you hold a pet passport issued in an EU country or Northern Ireland, this is now your most important document.
+Your AHC is issued by an Official Veterinarian in the UK.
+It is not a one-off document; you need a new one each time you go.

-- Timing: get your AHC no more than 10 days before you reach the EU border.
+• Timing.
+Get your AHC no more than 10 days before you reach the EU border.

-- Validity: it covers 10 days for entry into the EU, four months of travel within the EU, and four months for your return to the UK.
+• Validity.
+It covers 10 days for entry into the EU, four months of travel within the EU, and four months for your return to the UK.

-- Cost: prices vary considerably.
+• Cost.
+Prices vary considerably.
 Expect to pay between GBP 89 and GBP 350 per certificate.
 Some vets specialise in AHCs for travellers and charge noticeably less than a standard practice.
 It is worth a few phone calls before you book.

 The AHC's four-month validity lines up well with the Schengen 90-day rule.
-If you are planning a long winter tour in Spain, just ensure your return date falls within that four-month window, or you will need to visit an EU vet for a new document to get home.
+If you are planning a long winter tour in Spain, ensure your return date falls within that four-month window, or you will need to visit an EU vet for a new document to get home.

 Rabies and microchips